-My research interests revolve around the social study of algorithmic systems, evaluation in machine learning, and platforms.
-My dissertation research examines emerging practices and impacts related to the use of data analytics tools in supply chain risk management.
+My research interests revolve around the study of algorithmic systems and their evaluation, and how they reflect different values and priorities, and their impacts.
+My dissertation research examines evaluation practices, conceptions of risk, and impacts related to the use of new data analytics and machine learning tools in supply chain risk management.
 I mainly use qualitative methods informed by sensibilities from science and technology studies, infrastructure studies, and technical expertise in computer science.
-I have published articles examining impacts, values, and other socio-political aspects of and around algorithmic systems such as on: unrest prediction based on social media data, harassment of women on social media, unemployed profiling in public welfare, and emotion recognition on social media.
-My work draws mainly upon literature from feminist science and technology studies, sociology of risk & testing, organizational studies, algorithm & data studies, social computing, and infrastructure & platform studies.
+I have published articles examining impacts and other sociotechnical aspects of algorithmic systems such as on: unrest prediction based on social media data, harassment of women on social media, unemployed profiling in public welfare, and emotion recognition on social media.
+My work draws mainly upon literature from science and technology studies, sociology of risk & testing, organizational studies, algorithm & data studies, social computing, and infrastructure studies.
 My prior computer science education at the Vienna University of Technology was focused on the areas of natural language processing, parallel & distributed computing, machine learning, logic programming, and compiler construction.

 I am currently a PhD candidate at the University of Michigan and advised by Christian Sandvig and Silvia Lindtner.
 I am affiliated with the Center for Ethics, Society, and Computing (ESC), the Infrastructure Lab and the Tech.Culture.Matters. research collective.
 I have also previously conducted research at the Austrian Academy of Sciences, National Institute of Informatics in Tokyo and Vienna University of Technology.

-My work has been published in venues such as ACM SIGCHI (Human-Computer Interaction), ACM CSCW (Computer Supported Cooperative Work & Social Computing), and Frontiers in Big Data and presented at the Society for the Social Studies of Science (4S), Association of Internet Researchers (AoIR), Society for the Advancement of Socio-Economics (SASE), European Association for the Study of Science and Technology (EASST), European Conference on Computer Supported Cooperative Work (ECSCW), Surveillance & Society conference, and the Data Justice conference.
+My work has been published in venues such as ACM SIGCHI (Human-Computer Interaction), ACM FAccT (Fairness, Accountability, and Transparency), ACM CSCW (Computer Supported Cooperative Work & Social Computing), and Frontiers in Big Data, and presented at the Society for the Social Studies of Science (4S), Association of Internet Researchers (AoIR), Society for the Advancement of Socio-Economics (SASE), European Association for the Study of Science and Technology (EASST), European Conference on Computer Supported Cooperative Work (ECSCW), Surveillance & Society conference, and the Data Justice conference.

 |Mar 15, 2023||Presentation at STS Conference Graz 2023: How to teach the study of algorithms: Experiences from the field|